 The Election That Broke an Inheritance

 The answer is that Montgomeryshire in 2010 was never merely a parliamentary seat.
 It was a symbolic heartland, an organisational anchor, and a cultural proof point.
 When it fell, the damage was psychological, reputational, and structural all at once.
-It weakened not simply representation, but inheritance. (source 1)
+It weakened not only representation, but inheritance. (source 1)

 By inheritance, I mean the lived political culture of rural Liberal Wales, chapel governance, civic duty, and a style of legitimacy built on seriousness, service, and local rootedness. (source 1)